AzeemGhumman/iqbal-demystified-dataset/README.md

 ## Source
 Major source of the data is [Iqbal Academy Pakistan](http://iap.gov.pk/) website.

-Other than that, hundreds of _Iqbal Demystified Android App Users_ have reported typos in the text.
+Other than that, hundreds of _Iqbal Demystified Android App Users_ have helped us by reporting typos that we fixed in the dataset.

 A lot of poem introductions are also contributed by our App users.